microsoft/AirSim/docs/build_linux.md

    ```

 - Clone AirSim and build it:

    ```bash
    # go to the folder where you clone GitHub projects
    git clone https://github.com/Microsoft/AirSim.git
    cd AirSim
    ```

-  By default AirSim recommends using clang 5 to build the binaries as those will be compatible with Unreal.
-The setup script
-  will install the right version of cmake, llvm, and eigen:
+  By default AirSim recommends using clang 8 to build the binaries as those will be compatible with UE 4.24.
+The setup script will install the right version of cmake, llvm, and eigen.

   ```bash
    ./setup.sh
    ./build.sh
    ```

   Optionally, if you need GCC binaries for some other reason, you can simply add gcc to the setup and build invocation, like this:

    ```bash
    ./setup.sh --gcc
    ./build.sh --gcc